 Another concern raised by everyone PKN spoke to, is that with businesses closing, or downsizing, the industry is losing valuable expertise and skills that will be difficult to replace.

-On the skills front, Brendon Holmes, managing director of Victorian-based packaging company Caps & Closures, says the rising costs are hampering his business' growth and ability to invest in new people.
+On the skills front, Brendon Holmes, managing director of Victorian-based packaging company Caps & Closures, says the industry shortage of skilled workers is hampering his business' growth and ability to expand.

 “I concur wholeheartedly with Aleks' comments,” Holmes said.
 “We're being offered government incentives to invest in local manufacturing, but these are in direct conflict with the other costs we're facing.”